-During the course of the remediation works the competent professional and specialist designers should conduct their inspections in accordance with the Inspection Plan (see sample template Appendix C), with additional inspections undertaken as may be necessary in response to any additional issues arising during ongoing site works.
+During the course of the remediation works the competent professional and specialist designers should conduct their inspections in accordance with the Inspection Plan (see sample template Appendix C).
+Additional inspections may be undertaken as necessary in response to issues arising during ongoing site works.